The Ketogenic Diet without a Gallbladder

 - Stabilize blood sugar

-- Inhibit bacteria overgrowth
+- Inhibit bacterial overgrowth

 - Remove toxic waste and cholesterol from the liver for excretion from the body.